yup-VARUN/yup-VARUN/README.md

-# Who am I?
-I know systems engineering.
-I fully understand distributed compute infrastructure on which the entire cloud compute is built upon.
+I'm **Varun Ahlawat**.
+I've built a good skillset in systems engineering.
+Lately, I've been reading research papers in the field of AI.
+I fully understand distributed compute infrastructure on which the entire modern cloud compute stands.
 I'm down to collaborate on impactful projects that truly can add some value to our civilization.

-Hi, nice to see you here!
-I'm **Varun Ahlawat**.
-Currently doing bachelors' in two majors: Computer Science & Physics @GeorgiaStateUniversity.
+Nice to see you here!
+Currently I'm doing bachelors' in two majors: Computer Science & Physics.

+- As an official Research Intern, I am trying novel things in training neural networks from scratch on a tiny numerical dataset for simple classification for an industrial research project to enable bio markers testing just from Blood's FTIR spectroscopy for disease detection.
 - I just built a state-of-the-art RAG(retrieval augmented generation) pipeline application called DiagnAI.
 I am still working on perfecting it out and designing a custom evaluation pipeline for it!
 I'll be proud of it once finished deployment!
 - I'm the president of , Rocket Technologies GSU.
 Building state-of-the-art Actor Critic Reinforcement Learning based Model Predictive Control System package from scratch including hardware :
 ```